sagemath/trac_to_gh/Issue 3930.md

 # Issue 3930: Check to see if we should merge the bipartite matching code from Susan Massey

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3930

 Original creator: jason